-If you do purchase you will need to be able to collect the plugs from an address in Wellesley.
+These will go fast, so order soon.
+Plants are here now and you need to be able to collect them from an address in Wellesley.

 Milkweed For Monarchs